2018 Real Estate cold-call scripts & tips...

 The first mistake many agents make is leaping at the lead's throat.
 When has this ever worked on you without disdain for the person on the other end?
 You're not selling timeshares here... and if all goes well, you may have a client for years to come - one whose family and friend referrals more-than-compensate for a laundry list of high-pressure sales calls.

-Sure, go for the win when the opportunity presents itself, but at the start of the relationship, you should expect to be planting seeds of trust which you'll then care for and grow over time.
+Sure, go for the win when the opportunity presents itself, but at the start of the relationship, lead generation for real estate is about planting seeds of trust which you'll then care for and grow over time.
 This isn't a one-time sale and it's not even a quick sale.
 There are a lot of steps ahead for both of you and if the person on the other end of the call just isn't groov'n with your approach, then why on earth would they choose to spend their free time with you over the coming weeks and months?

 Let's make this easy from the start... a cold intro is not about sales... forget the sale.